SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 </details>

 ## Eugnot
 Drawkcab kaeps nac uoy.
-When you do, celestial and infernal creatures can perfectly understand you, as well as people consumed by a sin.
+Celestial and infernal creatures can perfectly understand you, as well as people consumed by a one of the sins.

 ## Devil's Mark
-Each time you take a Tiefling template, the truth about your parent's wickedness become more apparent.
-Choose one of the sins.
-You gain the first of its marks.
-You can take the next mark or choose another sin the next time you gain this ability.
+Reveal the curse of your lineage.
+With each Tiefling level, choose a sin a get the ability that corresponds with your template.

 <details markdown="1">
-<summary>Wrath</summary>
+<summary>**Wrath**</summary>
-1. _<u>Born of a remorseless murderer</u>._ <br> Twisted goat horns grow from your forehead.
-You can split the damage of Maleficence into as many targets in range as you like.
+A. _<u>Born of a remorseless murderer</u>._ <br> Twisted goat horns grow from your forehead.
+Your spell dice are D8s when you cast Maleficence.
-2. _<u>Baptised in the blood of 6 innocents</u>._ <br> Blood constantly drips from your clawed hands.
+B. _<u>Baptised in the blood of 6 innocents</u>._ <br> Blood constantly drips from your clawed hands.
 You know the [Red Hands of Wrath](/2020/11/12/red-hands-of-wrath/) spell.
-3. _<u>Bastard of a genocidal conqueror</u>._ <br> Your eyes become pure flames of hatred.
+C. _<u>Bastard of a genocidal conqueror</u>._ <br> Your eyes become pure flames of hatred.
 You know the [Detonate Corpse](/2020/11/13/detonate-corpse/) spell.
-4. _<u>Illigitimate spawn of the General of the thirteenth infernal legion</u>._ <br> Your flesh shrinks over your face, revealing your skull.
+D. _<u>Illigitimate spawn of the General of the thirteenth infernal legion</u>._ <br> Your flesh shrinks over your face, revealing your skull.
 You can see in a room which creature (including yourself and your friends) has the least amount of HP.
-You inflict maximum damage against them.
+You inflict maximum damage against it.
 </details>

 <details markdown="1">
-<summary>Sloth</summary>
+<summary>**Sloth**</summary>
-1. _Your siblings all died of neglect before you were born._ <br> Your skin is a weird color.
-You resist the damage type inflicted by your maleficence
+A. _<u>Lone survivor of neglected</u>._ <br> Your skin is blue.
+You know the [Indolence](/2020/11/13/indolence/) spell.
+B. _<u>Abandonned in a trash pile</u>._ <br> Your skin is blue.
+Whenever an ally dies within sight of you, you recover all HP and Spell Dice.
+C. _<u>Raised by the hundred resentful slaves of your parents</u>._ <br> Your skin is blue.
+Whenever an ally dies within sight of you, you recover all HP and Spell Dice.

 </details>

 ## Consume Soul